jeffx/adventofcode2020/README.md

 Things I learned in day 5:
 * I don't parse the puzzles well and this leads me to bad solutions

+## Day 6
+It is better to sleep in that obsess about the private leaderboard.
+But Day 6 fun.
+I thought my solution was easy, didn't turn out so easy.
+I learned somethings about sets I didn't previously know discard("some value").
+And I changed my data file reading to match what I saw people doing in day 4, and it really helped me here.

+Things I learned in day 6:
+* I don't think as clearly when I have company.